signalfx/splunk-otel-collector-chart/MIGRATION-FROM-SCK.md

 #### Specifying your Splunk Platform and HTTP Event Collector (HEC) configuration

-You can combine the `host`, `port` and `protocol` options from SCK to use the `endpoint` option in Splunk OpenTelemetry Collector for Kubernetes.
+You can combine the `host`, `port` and `protocol` options from SCK to use the `splunkPlatform.endpoint` option in Splunk OpenTelemetry Collector for Kubernetes.

 This option uses this format: "http://X.X.X.X:8088/services/collector" which is interpreted as "protocol://host:port/services/collector".

-If you are using the `clientCert`, `clientKey`, and `caFile` options from SCK, use the corresponding `clientCert`, `clientKey`, and `caFile` options in Splunk OpenTelemetry Collector for Kubernetes to specify your HEC certificate chain.
+If you are using the `clientCert`, `clientKey`, and `caFile` options from SCK, use the corresponding `clientCert`, `clientKey`, and `caFile` options under `splunkPlatform` in Splunk OpenTelemetry Collector for Kubernetes to specify your HEC certificate chain.

-If you are using the `insecureSSL` option from SCK, use the `insecureSkipVerify` option in Splunk OpenTelemetry Collector for Kubernetes to specify whether to verify the certificates on HEC.
+If you are using the `insecureSSL` option from SCK, use the `splunkPlatform.insecureSkipVerify` option in Splunk OpenTelemetry Collector for Kubernetes to specify whether to verify the certificates on HEC.

-If you are using the `indexName` option from SCK, use the index option in Splunk OpenTelemetry Collector for Kubernetes to specify which index you want to index data into
+If you are using the `indexName` option from SCK, use the `splunkPlatform.index` option in Splunk OpenTelemetry Collector for Kubernetes to specify which index you want to index data into

 ## Translating custom configurations from SCK to Splunk OpenTelemetry Collector for Kubernetes for logs